Read this case study to learn how skillfully we redesigned SmartSheer's website and let them reduce the project cost into the bargain.

 Another possible culprit is your hosting provider.
 You may have saved more data to your DB that the provider allows you to.
 Get in touch with them and find it out.
 In addition, the server itself can be out of order at the moment.
 Then, it’s time that heals.

-Headache #2: There Can Be a Lot of Extraneous Data
+Headache #2: Too Much Extraneous Data

 The trouble begins when you start adding posts, comments, and so on.
 The system creates a metadata table alongside a basic table.
 For instance, you end up with a comments table and a related metadata table.